-Cerebral palsy patients who come to Medical City Children’s Orthopedic and Spine Specialists as children have the continuity of care through their adult years.
+Cerebral palsy patients who come to Medical City Children’s Orthopedic and Spine Specialists as children have the continuity of care through adulthood.

 We care for special needs kids through their adulthood to assure consistency and continuity of care.

 Cerebral Palsy is a disease caused by a one-time event whose consequences last lifelong.
 The immature brain is affected up to a year after birth caused by prematurity, meningitis, stroke or the brain being deprived of oxygen.
 Cerebral palsy is a condition that affects the fine motor skills, coordination, movement, muscle tone, or posture of an individual on a spectrum that varies for each individual.